stephen-huan/dotfiles/README.md

 #### Image Preview

 Set the variable `preview_images` to true and `preview_images_method` to kitty.
-Note that it leaves a black rectange in some cases if you quit ranger while on an image (most notably, vim).
+Note that it leaves a black rectangle in some cases if you quit ranger while on an image (most notably, vim).
 To fix this, press the left arrow before exiting ranger to unload the image.

 #### Syntax Highlighting

 `brew install highlight`.
 To pick a theme, copy the scope via `ranger --copy-config=scope` and edit the variable `HIGHLIGHT_STYLE` near the top.
 To use a base16 theme, replace the highlight command near the bottom.
 You can also enable video preview via thumbnails by uncommenting the block (`brew install ffmpegthumbnailer`) and pdf image previews by `pip install pdftoppm` (install the dependancies via `brew install pkg-config poppler`).

 ### [Vim](https://www.vim.org/) (text editor)
 First, install [vim-plug](https://github.com/junegunn/vim-plug) with: